-I'm often asked by students about which music instruments and equipment to buy, so here are some tried and tested recommendations, along with links.
-All suggestions are based on my personal experience, but I would advise where possible to try instruments and amps out yourself in a music shop and trust your own ears and intuition to judge what sounds and feels right for you.
+I'm often asked by students about which music instruments and equipment to buy, so here are some tried and tested recommendations.
+All suggestions are based on my personal experience, and I would advise where possible to try instruments and amps out yourself in a music shop and trust your own ears and intuition to judge what sounds and feels right for you.

-I bought my blue Aria Elecord about 20 years ago in a shop on Charing Cross Road, and it's still working well 2 decades later.
+I bought my blue Aria Elecord in the early 00s in a shop on Charing Cross Road, and it's still working well over 2 decades later.
 It's earned its keep many times over as my busking guitar in London for 2 years, when I probably made its value every week!

-I'll be adding more of my guitars soon, as I have several, including Crafter and Fender electro acoustics, a Fender 12 string, an Epiphone, a Gretsch and a Hofner violin bass, plus other instruments, including a mandolin, guitalele, a dulcimer, an autoharp, a bouzouki, ukuleles, a baritone ukulele, a violin, a viola and a cello
+My other guitars include Crafter and Fender electro acoustics, a Fender 12 string, an Epiphone, a Gretsch and a Hofner violin bass, plus other instruments, including a mandolin, guitalele, a dulcimer, an autoharp, a bouzouki, ukuleles, a baritone ukulele, a violin, a viola and a cello

-Rocket 1/2 or 3/4 size acoustic guitars are good for young beginners with smaller hands.
+(NB 1/2 or 3/4 size acoustic guitars are good for young beginners with smaller hands)

 I have a couple of Mahalo ukuleles, a basic model and an electro acoustic.
 They're great little instruments, durable and fun to play.